UTS-eResearch/datacrate/README.md

 ### Why are you inventing a new format?

 We're not really.
-Data Crate is based on the Bagit packaging spec, with additional human and machine readable metadata in RDFa.
+Data Crate is based on the Bagit packaging spec, with additional human and machine readable metadata in JSON-LD.

 ### Why Schema.org?
 Surely there are suitable general purpose metadata formats for Research Data

-Well, actually no there aren't any RDF-ready well-supported extensible schemas that cover all of the kids of general purpose metadata you might want to add to a research data package before sending it off into the wold.
+Well, actually no there aren't any linked-data-ready well-supported extensible schemas that cover all of the kids of general purpose metadata you might want to add to a research data package, and its component files before sending it off into the wold.

 #### RDF-based formats

-[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted.
+[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted at high level, but does not handle the structure of datasets.
 DCAT also uses a terms from a wide range of vocabularies, making it more complicated to use than Schema.org.

 It is RDF based, though.
 There is an effort to extend DCAT but it will take some time to complete.

-[Research Object Bundles] are very close in spirit to Data Crates, and there is even an attempt to map them on to BagIt.
-However, RO metadata is very focussed on highly nuanced distinctions between different kinds of creators of research data using the [PAV], without addressing a lot of the who-what-where type metadata.
+[Research Object Bundles] (RO Bundles) are very close in spirit to Data Crates, and there is even an attempt to map them on to BagIt.
+However, RO metadata is very focussed on highly nuanced distinctions between different kinds of creators of research data using the [PAV], without addressing a lot of general who-what-where type metadata.

-"The [VIVO] ontology represents researchers in the context of their experience, outputs, interests, accomplishments, and associated institutions." - it is a designed for discovering information about researchers.
-It does not cover all the metadata one might want about research outputs, but we have drawn on it for

 The[PROV] ontology has been used to describe research activities, but its data model is too complicated for simple data modelling.
-It does not allow us to express Some entity *created* this file. in [Prov] activities create files.
+It does not allow us to express Some entity *created* this file. in [Prov] *activities* create files.
 It is not practical to model every authoring relationship with an intermediate act of creation.